Amedee Island

 Sea Snake at Amedee Island

-Dive site – Passe Bouparis
+Dive Site – Passe Bouparis

-• Dive type: Boat dive.
+• Dive Type: Boat dive.

-• Ocean condition: Rough.
+• Ocean Conditions: Rough.

 • Visibility: 15 to 20 metres.

-Dive centre
+Dive Centre

 • Dive centre: Amedee Diving Club